Degu food and natural Degu food for Degus in the Degu Webshop!

 Balanced Diet - Fat, Calcium and Protein

 Fiber is crucial for dental health.
-Discover our food with a fiber content of approximately 20% and offer gnawing wood for healthy chewing pleasure.
+Discover our food with a fiber content of about 20% and offer gnawing wood for healthy chewing pleasure.
 Keep your degu's teeth in top condition with our balanced diet.

-Degu nutrition & Protein
+Degu food & Protein

 Natural Treats - Approved Plant List